SimpleUpdates/ThemeHandbook/external_resources.md

 ### Sketch Plugins

+- [Craft by InVision](https://www.invisionapp.com/craft) - "Craft is a suite of plugins to let you design with real data in mind.
+Manage them via the new Craft Manager for incredibly easy updating."
 - [Launchpad for Sketch](https://animaapp.github.io/Auto-Layout/) - "Design responsive screens in Sketch and publish to HTML."
 Previously known as Auto Layout by Animaa.

 ## Tools